|

 is nothing but hell.
 And if you begin to doubt

-you along the way, rest assured that the cross wont come to get
+your identity, rest assured that the cross wont come to get

 youbut the devil himself will soon show up, wearing a nice tuxedo,